dwyl/learn-dart/README.md

 #### The `final` keyword

 `final` can be used to create a constant variable.
-The varible needs to be declared and initialised at the same time!
+The variable _has_ to be declared and initialised at the same time!

 ```dart
 final a = 42;